deltoss/mitch-datasource/projects/mitch-datasource-documentation/manual/development.md

 This package has a CI/CD pipeline with CircleCI configured.
 It has a workflow setup to use `semantic-release` so that if it detect any commits that requires a release (e.g. adding a new feature, breaking changes, fixes, etc), it'll perform various release related tasks including:

-* Tagging the commit with vX.X.X
+* Tagging the latest commit with vX.X.X
 * Create a GitHub release (auto-generating the documentation)
 * Publish to NPM package registry